 - Tax incentives

 - Import tax, commodity tax, and sales tax exemption as well as lack of declaration requirement for tax exemption, guarantees, accounting, and payment of a money guarantee for machinery, equipment, raw materials, fuels, supplies or semi-finished goods, according to the required custom declaration procedures of related taxation laws that are imported and used for the park enterprise’s own manufacturing;

 - Zero sales tax for product or service export-oriented park enterprises as well as commodity tax exemption.

 - Protection of investor’s rights

 - The same incentives and rights protection are given to both foreign and domestic investors;

 - Foreign investors are able to retain 100% ownership of Park enterprises at the STSP or seek to partner with the ROC government and local enterprises;

-- Foreign and overseas Chinese investors are able to apply for the remittance of profits, capital gains and interest to other countries;
+- Overseas Chinese investors are able to apply for the remittance of annual income generated from investment profits, capital gains and interest to other countries;

-- Enterprises that are more than 45% owned by foreigners or that have joint shares are guaranteed to be immune to eminent domain programs by the government for 20 years from their establishment;
+- Chinese investors owned more than 45% joint shares in enterprises are immune to eminent domain programs for 20 years from their establishment;

 - Companies classified as being in the science industry are able to engage in manufacturing related import and export trading businesses with the approval of the STSPB.